10 Signs You Have Way Too Much Cortisol

 Cortisol raises your blood sugar, and it might put you at a higher risk of developing type 2 diabetes.
 High glucose levels then bump up your insulin levels, which then drop your blood sugar, and all of the sudden—yes, you guessed it—you're struck with cravings.

 7. You don't have a sex drive.

 When stress hormones are high, libido-inducing hormones like testosterone drop.

 Your gastrointestinal system is very sensitive to stress hormones like cortisol.
 You might experience nausea, heartburn, abdominal cramps, diarrhea, or constipation as a result of too many stress hormones.

-Cortisol and epinephrine can lead to jitters, a nervous stomach, feelings of panic, even paranoia.
+Cortisol and epinephrine can lead to jitters, a nervous stomach, feelings of panic, and even paranoia.

-High levels of cortisol suppress production of serotonin, and next thing you know, you’re awash in doom and gloom.
+High levels of cortisol suppress production of serotonin, and next thing you know, you feel gloomy.